davekilian/davekilian.github.com/_posts/2023-02-08-acquire-release.markdown

 3. On poll, a consumer sees `tail` was incremented
 4. The entry is read from `entries[i]`

-That's right, we need to establish ordering guarantees between the write-release, the read-acquire, and the surrounding code.
+That's right, it's the same basic pattern as the queue, which means it's susceptible to the same memory ordering problems we just fixed in our queue.
+We need to establish ordering guarantees between the write-release, the read-acquire, and the surrounding code.

 What are the minimal guarantees we need?
-Remember, our ultimate goal is to come up with weak guarantees so the CPU has maximum flexibility to run our code.
+Remember, our ultimate goal is to come up with as weak a guarantee as possible, so the CPU has maximum flexibility to run our code the fastest way it knows how.

 ## Acquire and Release Semantics